ShermanMatthew/ShermanMatthew.github.io/_posts/2026-08-27-gen-ai-sql-agent-bot.md

                        temperature=0)
 ```
 <br>
-Here we use *gpt-4.1* with a temperature of 0, which prioritizes determinism, consistency, and reduced creativity (which is ideal for SQL)
+Here, I used *gpt-4.1* with a temperature of 0, which prioritizes determinism, consistency, and reduced creativity (which is ideal for SQL).

 ---

 ## SQL Toolkit and Tools <a name="agent-toolkit"></a>

-We then create a toolkit that gives the agent SQL-specific abilities:
+I then created a toolkit that gives the agent SQL-specific abilities:

 ```python
 from langchain_community.agent_toolkits import SQLDatabaseToolkit